TU-Clausthal-Rendering/Mufflon/doc/FileFormat.md

 Normal Compression
 --
 Additional to the global DEFLATE compression normals have a custom discretization if `COMPRESSED_NORMALS` is set.
-For compression/decompression the follwing codes is used:
+For compression/decompression the following codes is used:

     # map a direction from the sphere to u,v
     packNormal32(vec3 dir) -> (u32 uv)